CLOTHES CLOSET REDO

 What looks best on anyone is something they feel so good in that they aren't aware of what they're wearing after the first five minutes.
 Stand tall, bend over, twist around, look closely in the mirror, and don't buy anything you have to 'make do' with or adjust constantly.

 My next suggestions are more of 'substitutions'.
-If you like a deep opening at the neck because it has a thinning effect overall, substitute a long chunky necklace over a shorter neckline, or a long skinny scarf with the knot tied low, the effect is almost the same.
+If you liked a deep opening at the neck because it has a thinning effect overall, substitute a long chunky necklace over a shorter neckline, or a long skinny scarf with the knot tied low, the effect is almost the same.
 A vest with a low neckline over a top with a higher one, works great.
 Look for clothing with 'V' shaped construction lines, or designs in the print, simulating a lower neckline.

 In a pinch, sometimes a lacy camisole can show under a deeper neckline, and cover up quite nicely, as can those little 'as seen on tv' bits of fabric worn at the neckline...they attach at the bra straps to cover cleavage at the office, and they cover a lack of cleavage exactly the same.